aff3ct/streampu/docs/pipeline_ctrl_flow.md

-`AFF3CT-core` allows the user to control the execution flow of sequences through the use of [switcher](switcher.md), however sequences are often used within the context of [pipelines](pipeline.md) and thus some slight adjustements to behaviour were required for them to consistently work.
+`AFF3CT-core` allows the user to control the execution flow of sequences through the use of [switcher](switcher.md), however sequences are often used within the context of [pipelines](pipeline.md) and thus some slight behavior adjustments were required for them to consistently work.

-## Technical improvement
+## Technical Improvement

-### Finding the last subsequence
+### Finding the Last Sub-sequence

-Upon creation a pipeline must add pull and push tasks at the beginning and end of the sequences making up its stages (see [pipeline](pipeline.md) and [sequence](sequence.md) for the relationship between the two).
+Upon creation, a pipeline must add `pull` and `push` tasks at the beginning and the end of the sequences making up its stages (see [pipeline](pipeline.md) section and [sequence](sequence.md) section for the relationship between the two).
+For that purpose, a DFS algorithm is used to traverse the [directed graph](sequence.md#Digraph) starting from the root of the sequence, marking every node on the path and returning the last node it passed through.
-For that purpose a depth-first search algorithm is used to traverse the digraph starting from the root of the sequence, marking every node on the path and returning the last node it passed through.
 This however can return incorrect nodes depending on the configuration of the sequence.

 Pseudo-code
 ```